KevinBatdorf/interactivity-api-helpers/README.md

 - `cancel`: A function that can be called to cancel the interval.
 - `elapsed`: The number of milliseconds that have elapsed since the interval was started.
+- `iteration`: The number of times the interval has been called.

 Returns a function that can be called to cancel the interval.